lfd/PaStA/README.md

 ### Detecting and grouping similar patches
-Analysing patches on the stacks and eventually linking them into equivalence classes is split in two different command: `analyse` and `interactive-rating`.
+Analysing patches on the stacks and eventually linking them into equivalence classes is split in two different command: `pasta analyse` and `pasta rate`.
 Reason for the split is the comparatively long duration of the analysation phase.
-After one analysation phase, you might want to reuse the results of the analysation and run `interactive-rating` for several times on the same data set.
+After `pasta analyse`, you might want to reuse the results of the analysation and run `pasta rate` for several times on the same data set.

 The detection phase is split in five steps:
 1. Initialisation of similar patches on the patch stacks
    ```
-   $ ./analyse init
+   $ ./pasta analyse init
    ```
 2. Comparing successive versions on the patch stacks
    ```
-   $ ./analyse stack-succ
+   $ ./pasta analyse stack-succ
-   $ ./interactive-rating
+   $ ./pasta rate
    ```
 3. For more fine-granular classification, compare representants of existing equivalence classes
    ```
-   $ ./analyse stack-rep
+   $ ./pasta analyse stack-rep
-   $ ./interactive-rating
+   $ ./pasta rate
    ```
 4. Once you think you have found all equivalence classes you can find to find representants of them upstream
    ```
-   $ ./analyse upstream
+   $ ./pasta analyse upstream
-   $ ./interactive-rating
+   $ ./pasta rate
    ```
 5. Finally, merge the results of the equivalence classes of the stacks and their corresponding upstream candidates by running
    ```
-   $ ./analyse finish
+   $ ./pasta analyse finish
    ```

-By default, this will create a `patch-groups` file inside the resources of your project.
+This will create a `patch-groups` file inside the resources directory of your projecta.
+Each line represents a group of similar patches, commit hashes are separated by whitespaces.
+A line can optionally end with ' => ' and point to an upstream commit hash, if this group is connected to an upstream commit hash.

-### Run some statistics
+### Run statistics
 After **PaStA** created the `patch-groups` file, you can run some predefined statistics on your data by running

 ```
-$ ./run_statistics
+$ ./pasta statistics
 ```

-This will automatically create a new directory inside your resources and place some *csv* files that are suitable for **R** input.
-Afterwards, `run-statistics` will automatically invoke R, plot some graphs and store the plots in the same directory as *png* and *tikz* files taht can be used for *LaTeX* input.
+This will automatically create a new directory inside your resources and place *csv* files that serve as input for **R**.
+Afterwards, `pasta statistics` automatically invokes **R**, plots some graphs and stores them in the same directory as *png* and *tikz* files.

-If you want **PaStA** only to create the *csv* files without running **R**, you can invoke it by using `./run-statistics -noR -R /tmp/foo/`.
+If you want **PaStA** only to create the *csv* files only without running **R**, you can invoke it by using `./pasta statistics -noR -R /tmp/foo/`.
 This will not invoke **R** and place the *csv*s in `/tmp/foo`.

 PaStA commands in detail
 ------------------------
-### Main Components
+### PaStA subcommands
-To see a list of available options, run main components with `-h`.
+To get list of all available PaStA commands, run `./pasta -h`. `pasta sub -h` gives you further detailed information about subcommands.

 ### Tools
-#### compare-patches
+#### pasta compare
-`compare-patches` evaluates a list of commit hashes and displays the evaluation result as well as the original commits.
+`./pasta compare` analyses a list of commit hashes given as command line arguments and displays the evaluation result as well as the original commits.

-#### prepare_pasta
+#### pasta-prepare
 Initialises git submodules

 Creating a new PaStA project